 Hyoid elevation is an indication on a modified barium swallow study that the pharyngeal muscles are contracting appropriately.

 With real time fluoroscopy (or videofluoroscopy) during the act of swallowing, the larynx moves upward and forward when ...

 The ice cream cone sign may refer to:

 the appearance of the malleus head and the incus body on axial CT scan: failure of this normal configuration suggests incudomalleolar dysarticulation.
-Ball of the icecream is formed by head of malleus and cone is formed by body of incus.
-Space between ice c...
+Ball of the ice cream is formed by the head of malleus and cone is formed by the body of the incus.
+Space ...

 The term kissing carotids refers to tortuous and elongated vessels which touch in the midline.
 They can be be found in:

 within sphenoid sinuses

 within sphenoid bones

 Leontiasis ossea is largely a historical term used to describe a number of conditions that result in the affected patient's face resembling that of a lion.
 Although it is most frequently associated with craniofacial fibrous dysplasia, it has a broader meaning encompassing other lesions that have...

 Low attenuation lymphadenopathy suggests underlying necrosis and can be seen in: